ezell38/Engineering_4_Notebook/README.md

 ### Reflection

+#### Key -

 One thing that helped me with this assignment was using a linear pattern to create the grooves in the key.
 After setting the instances and distance between it was important to do a feature pattern rather than a part pattern.
 It was also important to have the edge of the key be the direction so it knew where to execute the function.

+#### Prop -

+This assembly included some tricky merging and extrusions/sweeps.
+The helix design proved difficult to work around, and I ended up having to redo it a couple times.
+The helix is fairly simple, however, when you get the hang of it.
+Just make sure to set your helix on "Height and turns".

 ### Assembling_the_Launcher

 ### Assignment Description

 The goal of this assignment was to assemble all the parts into a working launcher.
+The assembly uses a rack and pinion mate to make the prop spin as the key is pulled out and inserted.

 ### Part Link